aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/read-rich-text/_index.md

 - **Do I need a license for development?** A free trial works for testing; a commercial license is required for production.
 - **What Java version is required?** Java 8 or higher.
 - **How long does the implementation take?** Typically under 15 minutes for basic extraction.

+## What is “extract text onenote”?

+Extracting text onenote means programmatically retrieving the plain‑text representation of every RichText element stored inside a OneNote file.
+This gives you searchable, indexable, or migratable content without the original OneNote UI.

+## Why load OneNote notebook programmatically?

+Loading a OneNote notebook with code lets you:

+- **Search index onenote** – feed extracted text into Elasticsearch, Azure Cognitive Search, or any custom index.
+- **Migrate onenote content** – move legacy notes into SharePoint, Confluence, or a database.
+- **Automate reporting** – generate summaries, analytics, or compliance reports from meeting notes.

 ## Prerequisites